duncanmcclean/simple-commerce/.github/ISSUE_TEMPLATE/bug_report.md

 ---
-name: 'Bug Report'
+name: '🐛 Bug Report'
-about: Report a Simple Commerce bug
+about: Report a bug or issue in Simple Commerce
 title: ''
 labels: bug
 assignees: ''